Ventusfahrer/TeslaLogger-MQTT-Configurator/README.md

 The Prototype is based on following configuration:

-- MQTT-AddOn is installed an configured in HomeAssistant
+- MQTT-AddOn is installed and configured in HomeAssistant
-  - using username password as authentification mechanism
+  - using username password as authentification mechanism is possible
 - TeslaLoggers 1.55 installed and running
 - MQTTClient.exe is configured via MQTTClient.exe.config to write MQTT to HomeAssistant MQTT-Broker
   - the value of the MQTT-Setting for **Topic** is the car's name
 -